Financial Advice Meeting

 Fisher Investments Review

-If you're considering Fisher Investments as your financial advisor, you're not alone.
+If you're considering making Fisher Investments your financial advisor, you're not alone.

-Thanks in large part to its massive advertising efforts in the last 5 years, the firm now serves more than 175,000 individuals, businesses, and employees around the world, and manages over $295 billion in assets.
+Thanks to its massive advertising efforts in the last 5 years, the firm now serves more than 200,000 individuals, businesses, and employees around the world and manages over $387 billion in assets.

 But is Fisher Investments the right firm for you?
 And is it worth the fees?

-Here's everything you need to know about Fisher Investments, whether it's the right firm for you, and three alternatives to consider before making your decision.
+Here's everything you need to know about Fisher Investments — including how it works, its fee structure, and what you can expect as a client — and whether it's the right firm for you.
+I also cover three alternatives you should consider before making your decision.

 What is Fisher Investments?

-Fisher is known for its personalized asset allocations and active approach to money management.
+The firm is known for its personalized asset allocations, transparent fee structure, and active investment approach.
 It creates tailored investment mixes for each client and frequently adjusts client portfolios based on the firm's constantly evolving market outlook.*

 *As you'll read later on, however, its "personalized" financial advice may not be all that personalized.

-Fee-only firms are more likely to maintain their fiduciary responsibility to always work in your best interest.
+This is a good thing, as fee-only firms do not receive commissions for recommending certain products and are thus more likely to maintain their fiduciary responsibility to always work in your best interest.

 How does Fisher Investments work?